madhuteamchat/Teamchat/Integrations/README.md

 # Teamchat
-This will have all the interns
+This will have all the interns integrations